sag111/CEDR/README.md

 Sentences were split into tasks and assigned to annotators so that each sentence was annotated at least three times.

 The final label for the sentence was "No emotion" if less than 60% annotators put any emotion labels on it (regard less of their types).
 A label of a specific emotion was assigned to a sentence if put by more than half of the annotators (except those who put "No emotion").

-Data Fields
----
-Each instance is a text sentence in Russian from several sources with one or more emotion annotations (or no emotion at all), which includes the following fields:
-- text: the text of the sentence;
-- labels: the emotion annotations;
-- source: the tag name of the corresponding source
-- sentences: text tokenized and lemmatized with [udpipe](https://ufal.mff.cuni.cz/udpipe)
-  - 'forma': the original word form;
-  - 'lemma': the lemma of this word

 Baselines
 ---